arnorhs/arnorhs.dev/posts/content/md/2022-in-review.md

 title: 2022 in review
 summary: '
   The past couple of years have been pretty intense.
-In this post I go over the highlights of the last year or so and what I'm excited about in 2023
+In this post I go over the highlights of the last year or so and what Im excited about in 2023'
 date: 2023-01-03
 ---